Working and steering groups

-Groups of this kind focus on specific topics and are invaluable to make sure the voice of lived experience remains at the core of our work and decision making, be it the design and delivery of services or influencing wider mental health policy and practice.
+Groups like this focus on specific topics and are invaluable to making sure the voice of lived experience remains at the core of our work and decision making.
+Whether that's designing and delivering services, or influencing broader mental health policy and practice.

 If you’re asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand and helps to create a safe space for openness and honesty.
-If you’re setting up a regular forum, make sure you have some terms of reference in place so that expectations are clear.
+If you’re setting up a regular forum, make sure you have some terms of reference in place to set expectations.